 MFFA is a discretely presented component unit of the State of Montana.
 MFFA guarantee requests are submitted to the Board for review and approval.
 The Board's participation, either duration or any other consideration, to either purchase bonds or loans or to lend money for deposit into MFFA's statutorily allowed capital reserve account is explicitly limited by statute which requires the Board to act prudently.
 The guarantee requests from MFFA pertain to bonds issued by MFFA with a term of up to 40 years.
 The Board receives a credit enhancement fee at MFFA bond closing based on the term of the financing, the type of bond, the rating of the borrower, and the type of reserve fund.
-The Board and MFFA have entered into an agreement detailing repayment to the Board.
-The credit enhancement fee received during the fiscal year was \$385 thousand.
+The Board and MFFA have entered into an agreement detailing repayment to the

+Board.
+No fees were generated during the fiscal year.

-The following schedule summarizes the guarantee activity during the fiscal year:
+The following schedule summarizes the guarantee activity during the fiscal year (amounts in thousands):